Hepatomegaly

-Hepatomegaly is the condition of having an enlarged liver.
-It is a non-specific medical sign having many causes, which can broadly be broken down into infection, hepatic tumours, or metabolic disorder.
-Often, hepatomegaly will present as an abdominal mass.
+Hepatomegaly is enlargement of the liver.
+It is a non-specific medical sign, having many causes, which can broadly be broken down into infection, hepatic tumours, and metabolic disorder.
+Often, hepatomegaly presents as an abdominal mass.
 Depending on the cause, it may sometimes present along with jaundice.

 Signs and symptoms

-The individual may experience many symptoms, including weight loss, poor appetite and lethargy (jaundice and bruising may also be present).
+The patient may experience many symptoms, including weight loss, poor appetite, and lethargy; jaundice and bruising may also be present.

 Causes

 Among the causes of hepatomegaly are the following:

 Infective

 Mechanism

-The mechanism of hepatomegaly consists of vascular swelling, inflammation (due to the various causes that are infectious in origin) and deposition of (1) non-hepatic cells or (2) increased cell contents (such due to iron in hemochromatosis or hemosiderosis and fat in fatty liver disease).
+The mechanism of hepatomegaly consists of vascular swelling, inflammation (infectious in origin), and deposition of (1) non-hepatic cells or (2) increased cell contents (such as that due to iron in hemochromatosis or hemosiderosis and fat in fatty liver disease).

 Diagnosis

 Suspicion of hepatomegaly indicates a thorough medical history and physical examination, wherein the latter typically includes an increased liver span.

 On abdominal ultrasonography, the liver can be measured by the maximum dimension on a sagittal plane view through the midclavicular line, which is normally up to 18 cm in adults.
 It is also possible to measure the cranio-caudal dimension, which is normally up to 15 cm in adults.
 This can be measured together with the ventro-dorsal dimension (or depth), which is normally up to 13 cm.
 Also, the caudate lobe is enlarged in many diseases.
 In the axial plane, the caudate lobe should normally have a cross-section of less than 0.55 of the rest of the liver.

 Other ultrasound studies have suggested hepatomegaly as being defined as a longitudinal axis > 15.5 cm at the hepatic midline, or > 16.0 cm at the midclavicular line.